Policies and Procedures

 Standardized Test Scores

-If you will earn 12 or more semester credits (18 quarter credits) for college coursework completed after graduating from high school or earning your GED and prior to your anticipated enrollment at Lewis & Clark, you will be considered a transfer applicant.
-See the Transfer FAQ for more information.
+Our office will consider you a transfer applicant if you complete 12 or more semester credits (18 quarter credits) of college coursework after graduating from high school (or earning a GED) and before your enrollment at Lewis & Clark.
+See our transfer page for more information.

 Verification of High School Diplomas

 The Office of Admissions at Lewis & Clark College will confirm all students’ transcripts that arrive from a high school with a CEEB code, high school seal and/or signature.
 If a transcript is from a high school that lacks a CEEB code or seal/signature, the Office of Admissions will investigate to confirm that the school is recognized by the state department of education or home school association.
 The Office of Admissions may request a copy of the student’s diploma at any point in the admission process to verify enrollment and graduation.
 If a diploma is determined invalid, a GED may be required for admission consideration.